Lili Banking App For Freelancers: $100 Referral Bonus

 CDs offer higher rates, but come with an early withdrawal penalty.
 By finding a bank CD with a reasonable early withdrawal penalty, you can enjoy higher rates but maintain access in a true emergency.
 Alternatively, consider building a CD ladder of different maturity lengths (ex.
 1/2/3/4/5-years) such that you have access to part of the ladder each year, but your blended interest rate is higher than a savings account.
 When one CD matures, use that money to buy another 5-year CD to keep the ladder going.
 Some CDs also offer “add-ons” where you can deposit more funds if rates drop.

-• Abound Credit Union has a special 13-month Share Certificate at 0.80% APY ($500 min), a special 47-month Share Certificate at 1.45% APY ($500 min), and a 59-month Share Certificate at 1.35% APY ($500 min).
+• Abound Credit Union has a 59-month Share Certificate at 1.35% APY ($500 min).
 Early withdrawal penalty is 1 year of interest (and only with the consent of the credit union, so be aware).
 Anyone can join this credit union via partner organization ($10 one-time fee).

-• NASA Federal Credit Union has a special 49-month Share Certificate at 1.15% APY ($10,000 min).
+• NASA Federal Credit Union has a special 49-month Share Certificate at 1.35% APY ($10,000 min of new funds).
 Early withdrawal penalty is 1 year of interest.
 Anyone can join this credit union by joining the National Space Society (free).
-Note that NASA FCU may perform a hard credit check as part of new member application.
+However, NASA FCU will perform a hard credit check as part of new member application.

 • Lafayette Federal Credit Union has a 5-year CD at 1.26% APY ($500 min).
 Early withdrawal penalty is 6 months of interest.
 Anyone can join this credit union via partner organization ($10 one-time fee).